-TTL, Inc. (TTL) is pleased to submit this pavement design report for the above-referenced project.
+TTL, Inc. (TTL) is pleased to submit this Revised Geotechnical Engineering Report providing final pavement section designs for the above-referenced project.
 If you have any questions regarding our report, or if additional services are needed, please do not hesitate to contact us.

 The enclosed report contains a brief description of the site conditions and our understanding of the project.
-The pavement section design recommendations contained within this report are based on our understanding of the proposed development, the results of our field exploration and laboratory tests, and our experience with similar projects.
+The final pavement section design recommendations contained within this report are based on our understanding of the proposed development, the results of our field exploration and laboratory tests, and our experience with similar projects.
+This report supersedes TTL Geotechnical Report 00210902758.00, dated January 5, 2022.